What occupational health vaccinations do I need?15 Mar 2019

 Anyone working with vulnerable individuals should get the flu vaccination every year.
 Flu can be fatal.
 Those most at risk from influenza including the elderly, children, pregnant women, those with breathing difficulties or existing lung conditions, those already ill or immune-compromised.

 Influenza viruses mutate rapidly and different strains tend to be more or less prominent from year to year so it is essential to get the vaccination each year.
 Vaccination also helps prevent the disease from spreading, reducing the risk of another pandemic like that of 1918-1919 where between 50-100 million people died.

 The BCG vaccination

-Tuberculosis (TB) is rare in the UK, thanks to vaccination programs, however it causes around 2 million deaths around the world every year.
+Tuberculosis (TB) is rare in the UK, thanks to vaccination programs, however, it causes around 2 million deaths around the world every year.
 As a result, the NHS has switched to a targeted vaccination program so children and adults living in low-risk areas typically no longer have the BCG vaccination against TB.
-If your work brings you in contact with people from high risk countries, whether as refugees, prisoners, homeless people or patients in a healthcare or elder care setting, then the BCG is recommended.
+If your work brings you in contact with people from high-risk countries, whether as refugees, prisoners, homeless people or patients in healthcare or eldercare setting, then the BCG is recommended.
 TB can also be carried by animals, so it is recommended for some workers in laboratory and animal care settings.

 Hepatitis A & B vaccination